-Fraz Wahlah comes from a family of lawyers that is deeply rooted in history of fighting injustice, aggression, and tyranny.
+Fraz Wahlah comes from a family that is deeply rooted in history of fighting injustice, aggression, and tyranny.
 The family's three generations stood up to three dictators in the 20th and 21st centuries in Asia and Europe.

 Fraz Wahlah's grandfather fought Hitler's Nazi alliance forces in the second World War as a soldier in the British Indian Army.
 His father, Mr. MS Wahlah Advocate, was a celebrated human rights lawyer and politician who led the Movement for Restoration of Democracy (MRD) against the Marshal Law of another dictator, General Zia-ul-haq, in Pakistan back in the 1980s.MRD was one of world’s greatest non-violent movements for restoration of civil rights, democracy and rule of law since the times of Gandhi.
-It was almost a decade long struggle against Marshal Law that eventually brought down the dictatorship of General Ziaul Haq restoring democracy in Pakistan.
+It was a decade long civil rights struggle that eventually brought down the dictatorship restoring democracy in Pakistan.

-In August 2013, Fraz Wahlah was featured on the BBC as the Flag-bearer of MRD (Movement for Restoration of Democracy).
+In August 2013, BBC published the iconic photograph of 4 year old Fraz Wahlah leading the MRD movement on the front-line.
+BBC published and broadcast a featured interview of Fraz Wahlah calling him the Flag-bearer of MRD (Movement for Restoration of Democracy).
 Fraz Wahlah had led the movement against dictatorship as child flag-bearer along with his father Mr MS Wahlah Advocate.

 At the peak of the movement Fraz Wahlah, from the tender age of 4, faced tear-gas, baton charge, and arbitrary arrest and detention making him the youngest political prisoner of a dictator in the struggle for democracy in Asia and perhaps in the world too.

 During his political career as an adult, Fraz Wahlah also worked as the vice president of Pakistan Peoples Party’s (PPP) youth faction for the province of Punjab under the leadership of former Prime Minister Benazir Bhutto and led the movement for the restoration of judiciary too during the rein of another dictator, General Musharaf.